This is your undocumented anchor man, Mark Stein, sitting in.

 They're gone now, gone.

-Because in the end, uh in the end, even something like the number of artists you read is determined by the market.
+Because in the end, in the end, even something like the number of artists you read is determined by the market.

-1-800-282-2882, Mark Stein in for Rush.
+1-800-282-2882-Mark Stein in for rush.

-That's that's the uh problem in uh in France and Germany.
+That's the problem in France and Germany.

 And as I said, where are the great French movies?